microbit-foundation/dev-docs/software/interface.md

 If you find any issues with this beta release, please report it via [Support](https://support.microbit.org/support/tickets/new), or via this [GitHub Issue tracker](https://github.com/microbit-foundation/DAPLink/issues), and thanks for testing!

-### The DAPLink boot loader
+### The DAPLink bootloader

 It is possible to update the version of DAPLink running on your micro:bit.
 This is done using the DAPLink bootloader.
 This means that in fact, DAPLink is built twice for the micro:bit.

-1. `bootloader mode` is used to for updating the main interface firmware.
-In this mode, the drive name is `MAINTENANCE` and hex files dropped onto the disk are written into the KL27 <span class="v2">V2</span> or KL26 <span class="v1">V1</span> flash.
+1. `bootloader mode` is used to for updating the interface firmware.
+In this mode, the drive name is `MAINTENANCE` and hex files dropped onto the disk are written into the interface MCU flash.
 These files MUST contain an image of DAPLink or equivalent.
-2. `interface mode` is used to target the nRF52833 <span class="v2">V2</span> or nRF51822 <span class="v1">V1</span>.
-In this mode, the drive name is `MICROBIT` and the hex files dropped onto the micro:bit are written to the flash of the target MCU.
+2. `interface mode` is used to flash the target MCU.
+In this mode, the drive name is `MICROBIT`.

 There are detailed instructions for how to [update the firmware version on the micro:bit website](https://microbit.org/get-started/user-guide/firmware/).